 Line (AC) Input: 120/277 V & Universal Chargers

 - Dual-voltage chargers (120/277 V): most unit equipment auto-senses either voltage.
-Tie to an unswitched branch so the charger stays active.
+Tie to an unswitched branch so the charger stays active and batteries stay topped off.

 - Transfer: on loss of AC, solid-state transfer switches to battery in < 1 s (typ. < 0.5 s).